terramate-io/terramate-docs/cli/code-generation/generate-hcl.md

 Terramate supports the generation of arbitrary HCL code such as Terraform, OpenTofu and other HCL configurations, referencing data such as [Variables](./variables/index.md) and [Metadata](./variables/metadata.md).

+Terramate offers two primary approaches for HCL code generation:

+The HCL generation can be done in two ways:

+1. `*.tmgen` files

+- A simplified HCL generation.
+- Prioritizes ease of use, especially when converting existing IaC code.
+- Might be less suitable for highly customized or complex scenarios.

+2. `generate_hcl` block

+- Provides maximum flexibility and customization for your HCL output.
+- Supports all Terramate [Variables](./variables/index.md) and [functions](./functions/index.md).
+- Ideal for complex configurations and fine-grained control.

+## TMGEN files

+TBD

 ## The `generate_hcl` block

-HCL code generation is done using `generate_hcl` blocks in Terramate configuration files.
-References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (For details, please see [partial evaluation](./index.md#partial-evaluation)).
+When using the `generate_hcl`, the references to Terramate [variables](./variables/index.md) are evaluated, but any other unknown reference is just transported to the generated code (For details, please see [partial evaluation](./index.md#partial-evaluation)).

 ```hcl
 # example.tm.hcl